Saifudheenpv/portfolio/README.md

 - Font Awesome for icons
 - Google Fonts for typography
 - Unsplash for stock images
+- GitHub Actions for CI/CD
+- Render for hosting